davegallant/site/content/blog/using-aks-and-socks-to-connect-to-a-private-azure-db/index.md

 It would be nice if Azure provided tooling similar to cloud-sql-proxy, so that using private databases would be more of a convenient experience.

-One other thing to note is that some clients (such as [dbeaver](https://dbeaver.io/)) [do not provide DNS resolution over SOCKS](https://github.com/dbeaver/dbeaver/issues/872).
-So in this case, you won't be able to use DNS as if you were inside the cluster, but instead have to rely on knowing private ip addresses.
+~~One other thing to note is that some clients (such as [dbeaver](https://dbeaver.io/)) [do not provide DNS resolution over SOCKS](https://github.com/dbeaver/dbeaver/issues/872).
+So in this case, you won't be able to use DNS as if you were inside the cluster, but instead have to rely on knowing private ip addresses.~~

+> **2025-01-16:**: DNS over SOCKS now works with the latest dbeaver client.